84 best TV shows and series to watch on Netflix

 Big Mouth

+You might know Nick Kroll best as The Douche, the DJ who makes your skin crawl in Parks and Rec.
+In 2017 he teamed up with friend Andrew Goldberg, who has written for Family Guy, to create an adult animated comedy series based on his teenage years.
+It follows two adolescent boys, unsurprisingly named Nick and Andrew, living in New York and locked in a battle of wills with their “hormone monsters”.
+They’re confused, horny and don’t quite know what to do with themselves, but the advice they receive comes from all sorts of untrustworthy sources including a ghost and the Statue of Liberty.

-This adult animation explores the subject of puberty with both outrageous humour and sometimes surprising poignancy.
-Boasts an excellent voice cast including Nick Kroll, John Mulaney, Jordan Peele, Maya Rudolph and David Thewlis.
-Watch on Netflix
+Three series explore the subject of puberty with both outrageous humour and sometimes surprising poignancy.
+The show boasts an excellent voice cast, including John Mulaney, Jordan Peele, Maya Rudolph and David Thewlis, and another three series have already been commissioned by Netflix, which is the ultimate vote of confidence.

 Fargo